Previous Humanities Forum 1999-2020

 Nuclear Pain and Humanitarian Photography: Morizumi Takashi, the Gulf Wars, and Fukushima – Julia Adeney Thomas, University of Notre Dame

-The Mark Rice Collection and the Homo-Erotics of Photography after Stonewall (Harrison Lecture)- James Smalls, UMBC
+The Mark Rice Collection and the Homo-Erotics of Photography after Stonewall (Daphne Harrison Lecture)- James Smalls, UMBC

 Attunement: How We Become Enthralled by Art – Rita Felski, University of Virginia

-Listening to Racism in the United States – or Why Sound Matters (MCS 10th Anniversary Event) – Jennifer Lynn Stoever, State University of New York at Binghamton
+Listening to Racism in the United States – or Why Sound Matters (Media and Communication Studies 10th Anniversary Event) – Jennifer Lynn Stoever, State University of New York at Binghamton

 Becoming Bridge-Builders and Disrupters: Navigating Racial and Gender Realities in America Today (Joan S. Korenman Lecture) – Deepa Iyer, South Asian American activist, writer, and lawyer